Yesterday (2019 film)

-Yesterday is a 2019 romantic comedy film directed by Danny Boyle and written by Richard Curtis, based on a story by Jack Barth and Curtis.
-Himesh Patel stars as struggling musician Jack Malik who suddenly finds himself as the only person who remembers the Beatles and becomes famous for performing their songs.
+Yesterday is a 2019 jukebox musical romantic comedy film directed by Danny Boyle and written by Richard Curtis based on a story by Jack Barth and Curtis.
+Himesh Patel stars as struggling musician Jack Malik, who suddenly finds himself as the only person who remembers the Beatles and becomes famous for performing their songs.
 The film also stars Lily James, Joel Fry, Ed Sheeran, and Kate McKinnon.
-The film is named after the 1965 Beatles song of the same name.

 Yesterday was announced in March 2018.
 Filming began the following month around England, particularly Norfolk and Halesworth in Suffolk.
 Photography also took place at Wembley Stadium, the Principality Stadium, and in Los Angeles.
 The filmmakers paid $10 million for the rights to use the Beatles' music.
 Although none of the band members were involved, Boyle received approval for the project from them or their families.

-Yesterday had its world premiere at the Tribeca Film Festival in May 2019, and was released in the United Kingdom and the United States in June 2019, by Universal Pictures.
-The film grossed $153 million worldwide against a production budget of $26 million.
-It received positive reviews from critics, with praise for the premise, performances, and musical sequences, but criticism for its familiarity and not exploring the concept further.
+Yesterday had its world premiere at the Tribeca Film Festival on 4 May 2019, and was released in the United Kingdom and the United States on 28 June 2019 by Universal Pictures.
+The film grossed $154.6 million worldwide against a production budget of $26 million.

 Plot

 Jack Malik is a struggling singer-songwriter from Lowestoft who plays gigs to tiny audiences.
-His manager and childhood friend Ellie Appleton encourages him not to give up on his dreams.
-During a twelve-second global power outage, Jack is hit by a bus.
-After recovering, he sings the Beatles song "Yesterday" for his friends and discovers they have never heard of the Beatles.
+His manager and childhood friend Ellie Appleton, a mathematics teacher, encourages him not to give up on his dreams.
+Jack is hit by a bus during a 12-second global power failure.
+After recovering, he sings the Beatles song "Yesterday" for his friends, who are all impressed and assume he wrote it.
+Jack quickly discovers that they have never heard of the Beatles, much to his astonishment.

-After searching for the Beatles on the internet and finding the band's records missing from his collection, Jack realizes that he is now living in a world where the group never formed.
-He begins performing Beatles songs, passing them off as his.
+Jack searches for the Beatles on the Internet but finds nothing.
+He then discovers the band's records missing from his collection, and he realises that he is now living in a parallel universe where the Beatles have never existed.
+He begins performing their songs, passing them off as his own.

 Ellie has Jack record a demo with Gavin, a local music producer.
 Following a performance on local television, Jack is invited by pop star Ed Sheeran to play as his opening act in Moscow.
-Ellie, a maths teacher who has parent-teacher conferences scheduled, declines to join him, so Jack's roadie friend Rocky travels with him instead.
-After the gig, Sheeran challenges Jack to a songwriting duel: after Jack plays "The Long and Winding Road", Sheeran graciously accepts defeat.
+Ellie has a parents' evening scheduled and declines to join him, so Jack's eccentric friend and roadie Rocky travels with him.
+After the gig, Sheeran challenges Jack to a songwriting duel; Jack plays "The Long and Winding Road", and Sheeran accepts defeat.

 In Los Angeles, Sheeran's ruthless manager Debra Hammer signs Jack to her label and engineers his rise to global fame.
-At Jack's going-away party before his move to L.A., Ellie confesses that she has always been in love with him.
-Jack starts recording an album at EastWest Studios but cannot remember the lyrics for "Eleanor Rigby".
-Hoping to trigger memories, Jack goes to the Beatles' hometown of Liverpool, visiting landmarks such as Strawberry Field, Penny Lane, and the grave of Eleanor Rigby.
+Ellie confesses that she has always been in love with him at his going-away party prior to moving to Los Angeles.
+Jack starts recording an album at EastWest Studios, but he cannot remember the lyrics for "Eleanor Rigby".
+Hoping to trigger memories, he goes to the Beatles' hometown of Liverpool, visiting landmarks such as Strawberry Field, Penny Lane, and the grave of Eleanor Rigby.